mwilde345/peaks.js/README.md

 My Edits:
--Click for start point (highlight in red everything before) -Save time point.
+- Click for start point (highlight in red everything before)
+- Save time point.
--Double click for end point or single click again and highlight all after.
+- Double click for end point or single click again and highlight all after.
--Save time point.
+- Save time point.
--Allow for playing preview.
+- Allow for playing preview.

 Add audio source as an s3 file?